 - (1) This information is provided as at October 31.
-One Unit consists of one Preferred share and one Class A share. - (2) The management expense ratio ("MER") is the sum of all fees and expenses for the stated period, including harmonized sales tax but excluding transaction fees and Preferred Share distributions, divided by the average net asset value excluding the Redeemable Preferred Share liability.
+One Unit consists of one Preferred share and one Class A share. - (2) The management expense ratio ("MER") is the sum of all fees and expenses for the stated period, including harmonized sales tax but excluding transaction fees and Preferred share distributions, divided by the average net asset value excluding the Redeemable Preferred Share liability.
 The MER for 2015 includes the special resolution expense.
 The MER for 2015 excluding the special resolution expense is 1.18%.
 The MER for 2013 includes rights offering costs.
 The MER for 2013 excluding rights offering costs is 1.19%.
-The MER for 2011 includes warrant offering costs and special resolution recovery.
-The MER for 2011 excluding warrant offering costs and special resolution recovery is 1.13%.
-The MER, including Preferred share distributions, is 5.19%, 4.92%, 5.50% 5.34% and 5.02% for 2015, 2014, 2013, 2012 and 2011 respectively. - (3) Portfolio turnover rate is calculated based on the lesser of purchases or sales of investments, excluding short-term investments, divided by the average value of the portfolio securities.
-The Fund employs an option overlay strategy which can result in higher portfolio turnover by virtue of option exercises, when compared to a conventional equity mutual fund. - (4) Trading expense ratio represents total commissions expressed as a percentage of the daily average net asset value during the year. - (5) Net Asset Value per Unit is the difference between the aggregate value of the assets including the valuation of securities at closing prices and the aggregate value of the liabilities excluding the Redeemable Preferred Share liability, divided by the number of Units then outstanding. - (6) Net Asset Value per Unit was adjusted for the consolidation of the Class A shares effective the opening of trading on November 1, 2010.
-Each shareholder received 0.738208641 new Class A shares for each Class A share held.
-The total value of a shareholder's investment did not change; however, the number of Class A shares reflected in the shareholder's account declined and the Net Asset Value per Class A share increased proportionately.
+The MER, including Preferred share distributions, is 5.43%, 5.19%, 4.92%, 5.50% and 5.34% for 2016, 2015, 2014, 2013 and 2012 respectively. - (3) Portfolio turnover rate is calculated based on the lesser of purchases or sales of investments, excluding short-term investments, divided by the average value of the portfolio securities.
+The Fund employs an option overlay strategy which can result in higher portfolio turnover by virtue of option exercises, when compared to a conventional equity mutual fund. - (4) Trading expense ratio represents total commissions expressed as a percentage of the daily average net asset value during the year. - (5) Net Asset Value per Unit is the difference between the aggregate value of the assets including the valuation of securities at closing prices and the aggregate value of the liabilities excluding the Redeemable Preferred Share liability, divided by the number of Units then outstanding.